 Brain MRI in combination with retrospective evaluation of disease course and disability in neurological exams

 University of Oxford and numares started a joint development program to develop metabolomics-based diagnostics tests in multiple sclerosis.
-In previous work, University of Oxford has discovered metabolic biomarkers for discriminating RRMS from SPMS patients using nuclear magnetic resonance (NMR)-based analysis of blood samples .
-Oxford University and numares are currently conducting a prospective observational study to validate the identified biomarkers and combine them to a metabolic constellation that reliably indicates early transition from RRMS to SPMS. numares provides its Magnetic Group Signaling (MGS®) technology and NMR-based AXINON® IVD system to translate the biomarker constellation into an in vitro-diagnostic (IVD) test.
+In previous work, University of Oxford has discovered biomarkers for discriminating RRMS from SPMS patients using nuclear magnetic resonance (NMR)-based analysis of blood samples .
+Oxford University and numares are currently conducting a prospective observational study to validate the identified biomarkers and combine them to a metabolite constellation that reliably indicates early transition from RRMS to SPMS. numares provides its Magnetic Group Signaling (MGS®) technology and NMR-based AXINON® IVD system to translate the biomarker constellation into an in vitro-diagnostic (IVD) test.

 In 2017, Oxford University and numares initiated a prospective observational study for validation of previous work.